sandialabs/LoQS/docs/notebooks/leakage-tutorial.md

 In quantum error correction, leakage is a common source of coherent and incoherent noise where a physical qubit leaks from its computational subspace ($|0\rangle, |1\rangle$) into a higher-lying state ($|2\rangle$).

-In this tutorial, we will walk through modeling and simulating leakage in the **Logical Qubit Simulator (LoQS)** across three stages:\n",
+In this tutorial, we will walk through modeling and simulating leakage in the **Logical Qubit Simulator (LoQS)** across three stages:
 1. **Stage 1**: Constructing an ideal, noiseless repeated ZZ and XX parity-check program utilizing custom composite instructions.
 2. **Stage 2**: Extending the statevector backend to qutrits ($d=3$) and simulating a noiseless leakage representation.
 3. **Stage 3**: Integrating post-gate leakage noise on the qutrit CZ gate using Kraus channel composition tools.